MikeCer/Ready-AI-APP-ST304/Lab_Modules/03_RollingUpdates/03_RollingUpdates.md

     deployment.extensions "bookservice-2.0" deleted
     service "bookservice" deleted
     ```
+    _Note that if the poller.ps1 is running, you will experience Http 503 result codes_.

 2. Wait few seconds and then double check the results of the delete operation by executing: